Brule Donates $250,000 Gift to SBE

 "Mr. Brule, through his challenge grant, has challenged not only our supporters to match his generous gift, but also the SBE to develop a graduate program that will draw the best and brightest to MTU for a program of rigorous study that truly bridges business and technology," she said.

 Brule earned a BS in Electrical Engineering from Michigan Tech in 1972 and is now president and CEO of Northern Star Industries, Inc., in Iron Mountain.
-He has been a member of the university's Board of Control since 2001 and is a lifetime member of the MTU Alumni Association.
+He has been a member of the university's Board of Trustees since 2001 and is a lifetime member of the MTU Alumni Association.
 In 1996, he was elected to the university's Electrical and Computer Engineering Academy.